-Biological Science: MSCI 515A (Spring Semester).
+Biological Science: MSCI 515A (every Spring Semester).

-Environmental and Aquatic Animal Health: MSCI 515B (Fall and Spring Semesters) and at least one additional departmental offering.
+Environmental and Aquatic Animal Health: MSCI 515B (every Fall and Spring Semester) and at least one additional departmental offering.

-Fisheries Science: MSCI 515C (Spring Semester) and one of the following: MSCI 625, MSCI 667, MSCI 669, MSCI 670, or MSCI 671.
+Fisheries Science: MSCI 515C (every Spring Semester) and one of the following: MSCI 625, MSCI 667, MSCI 669, MSCI 670, or MSCI 671.

-Physical Sciences: MSCI 515D (Fall and Spring semesters) and at least one advanced course (550-level or higher) appropriate to the student's specialty.
+Physical Sciences: MSCI 515D (every Fall and Spring semester) and at least one advanced course (550-level or higher) appropriate to the student's specialty.